Iron-heart/bul-bana/README.md

 Hello there,
 This is a personal project that I use to showcase my current progress on React.

-In this project, I used React and SASS.
+In this project, I used React and SASS.<br>
-Practiced mobile responsivity and tried to build my folder structure to be scalable.
+Practiced mobile responsivity and tried to build my folder structure to be scalable.<br>
-Project Uses Yelp Fusion API to make searches on Yelp, Dynamically renders returned businesses,
+Project Uses Yelp Fusion API to make searches on Yelp,<br>
+Dynamically renders returned businesses,<br>
-Also displays location on Google Maps on details page.
+Also displays location on Google Maps on details page.<br>

 Regards.